 When most people think of pollinators, they think of honey bees.
-You’ve probably heard that honey bees are suffering from mites, diseases, pesticides, and other problems.
-Honey bees are actually an introduced species from Europe that are used for pollinating agricultural crops, and for producing beeswax and honey.
-Lucky for us, they have their bee keepers to care and advocate for them, and lots of scientists studying how to help them.
+They’re actually an introduced species from Europe used for pollinating agricultural crops, and producing beeswax and honey.
+You’ve probably heard that honey bees are suffering, especially from parasites, diseases, and pesticide use.
+Lucky for us, they have their bee keepers to care and advocate for them, and lots of researchers studying how to help them.
 For interesting news on current bee research, listen to the PolliNation podcast from Oregon State University.

 I don’t have a honey bee hive, but they do visit my garden.
 According to an Ottawa Citizen article, “From O-Town to Bee City?
 There’s a buzz about beekeeping in the capital“, Ottawa zoning by-laws allow bee hives only in rural areas, not within the city.
 The Ontario Bees Act prohibits beehives near dwellings, community centres and parks.
 Regardless, people are keeping honey bees in Ottawa unhindered, unless there are complaints.
 It is encouraging to see that so many people care about the plight of pollinators and want to help them.

 Fortunately, you don’t need to become a beekeeper to help pollinators.
 You can create a garden that will help all pollinators: honey bees, as well as butterflies, bumblebees, and the many other kinds of native bees that already live in our midst.

 Before I began learning about pollinator gardening, I had no idea that there are around 400 different kinds of native, wild bee species in Ontario.
 I had noticed bumblebees, and metallic, green sweat bees, but that was about it.
 Native bees actually vary greatly in size and appearance.
 These beautiful posters from the Pollinator Partnership and author Heather Holm illustrate the incredible diversity of native bees throughout North America.
 There is comparatively little attention paid to native bees, or information known about them.